eabouche/CryptoClustering-challenge/README.md

 ### Visualize and Compare the Results
 19. compare the 2 elbow curves from original scaled data vs pca data
 20. compare the 2 scatter hvplots from original data vs pca data
-21. determine which one does a better job clustering the data (answers in code file)
+21. determine which hvplot solution does a better job clustering the data into organized segments (answers in code file)